Whether you’re a fan of White Castle sliders or not, you’re sure to fall in love with this stuffing recipe.

 If you’ve ever heard of the all elusive White Castle stuffing, here’s the recipe to get it done at home.
 This flavorful stuffing is not only great for stepping up your Thanksgiving feast, it is the perfect side dish any time of the year.
 The best part is that the recipe is cooked on the grill, freeing up valuable space in the kitchen.

-1) Prep.
+- Prep.
 Chop up the burgers into bite size chunks, about 1/2" chunks and dump them into a bowl.
 Dice the celery to create about 1 1/2 cups.

 - Combine all of the ingredients in a large mixing bowl.